Crochet these Easy Amigurumi Animals Patterns

 You bet!
 We can’t resist crocheting these adorable animals and are always adding new animals.
 If there’s an animal that you would like to see drop us a note and let us know.
 We can’t promise anything but we love getting inspiration from our readers!

-Can we sell finished animals made from these patterns?
+Can we sell finished crochet stuffed animals made from these patterns?

-Yes you absolutely can!
+Yes you absolutely can sell them!
 However, please don’t use our images in your product listings and please give chaicoffeecrochet.com credit as the pattern designers.